Getting Started

 • custom fields and tags beyond what you need for your first import

-Get one brand working, send one test email, import a few subscribers, and send one broadcast.
+Get one brand working, connect one sending provider, send one test email, import a few subscribers, and send one broadcast.
 Everything else can come after that.